Femboy-DAO/femboyDAO-action-proposal-1/README.md

 Elect rachelg.eth / @bruleeshark / @rachelgdoteth to be femboyDAO Project Manager and serve as a general overseer of business activities, including but not limited to primary authorship of new proposals, community moderation, femboyDAO team management and recruiting, etc.

+## Background
+Last November, a [governance proposal was passed](https://www.tally.xyz/gov/femboy-dao/proposal/65052743183220648491770929723137116040374021417102756972338666238749249176937) to hire Scuffie as project manager for FemboyDAO.
+That proposal authorized the council to pay Scuffie for his role and to make 15 ETH available to him as an initial project development budget.
+As scuffie left shortly afterwards, the council still has the ETH transferred to it by the DAO.
+The council's gnosis safe currently has 16.5 ETH and 8,135 USDC.

+This proposal would authorize the council to instead use these funds to pay Rachel's salary and to provide her with a project development budget.

 ## Motivation

 <!--This is the problem statement.
 This is the *why* of the FAP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the FAP proposes changing how something is calculated, you must address *why* the current calculation is innaccurate or wrong.
 This is not the place to describe how the FAP will address the issue!-->